jonas1ara/73/Problems/Arrays/Product-of-Array-Except-Self/README.md

 # Product of Array Except Self:

-This directory contains implementations of the "Product of Array Except Self" problem in the C++ and C# languages.
-Each implementation uses prefix and postfix products to build the answer without division and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Product of Array Except Self" problem in C#.
+The implementation uses prefix and postfix products to build the answer without division and maintain a temporal complexity of `O(n)`.

 ## Problem description